angular/components/src/lib/tree/tree.md

 The `<mat-tree>` itself only deals with the rendering of a tree structure.
-Additional features can be built on top of the tree by adding behavior inside node templates (e.g., padding and trigger).
+Additional features can be built on top of the tree by adding behavior inside node templates (e.g., padding and toggle).
 Interactions that affect the rendered data (such as expand/collapse) should be propagated through the table's data source.

 ### TreeControl